Skip to main content

 Trace dumps

-Two artifacts undertraces/:
+Two artifacts under traces/:

-latest_eval.json— always rewritten with the most recent evaluation, alerting or not.
-A cheap “what did the harness last see” probe.<notice-id>.json— one immutable dump per notice: every score with thresholds, conditions, per-trace signals, and (withenrich_flagged_traces=true) the worst flagged trace’s TOOL spans fetched at notice time.
+• latest_eval.json — always rewritten with the most recent evaluation, alerting or not.
+A cheap “what did the harness last see” probe.

 The journal

-cat it — the file layout is the API surface for operators.
+Everything in the workspace is plain JSON (or markdown) on disk.
+When in doubt, cat it — the file layout is the API surface for operators.